sravi1210/Anonymous-Counselling/README.md

 # Anonymous-Counselling
-This is a annonymous counselling platform developed my us at Students web committee for a accesible counselling envirnment for institute students.
+This is a anonymous counselling platform developed by us at Student's Web Committee for a accesible counselling environment for institute students.

 ### Workflow of the portal: